 As another example, you read how Forward used paid advertising as a quick way to learn about products with high demand but little competition.
 Yes, they had to pay for the ads, but the cost was much lower than setting up a real, efficient ecommerce business which would not have succeeded in many of its product categories.

 Tom and I had agreed to catch up again in two weeks, but real life got in the way, and two months passed before I saw him again.

 We sat down with our drinks, and Tom started the conversation by telling me he had a confession to make.
 He asked if I remembered his sudden rush to leave, and now he explained the urgency: he had already placed a large order for golf stock from China.
 So he really didn’t want my opinion on the idea, he wanted reassurance — it’s no wonder my questions wound him up!

 Or was it?
 Tom didn’t think so, because he ran the listings anyway.
 If he made a sale he would buy from another seller — at a small loss — and get it shipped direct to his buyer.
-The buyer might be a little confused when the parcel arrives with a different seller’s packing slip, but in truth most eBayers pay little attention to who they’re buying from.
+A kind of ad-hoc dropshipping.
+The buyer might be a little confused when the parcel arrives with a different seller’s packing slip, but in truth most eBay buyers pay little attention to who they’re buying from.

 Now, most retailers would rather eat their own heads than give money to a competitor while suffering a loss themselves, but Tom had risen above that.
 And importantly, he learned something: golf kit was a weak product line for him, because he hardly made any sales.

 What he did next was really smart.
 He realized that guessing was a good thing, but he needed to make his guesses more educated.
 He put some time into researching the eBay market, looking for opportunities in other sports equipment.
 He found a few maybes, but didn’t fall into the trap of continuing the research in search of the “perfect” product – research alone can’t get you that far.